voxelmorph/voxelmorph/README.md

 keywords: machine learning, convolutional neural networks, alignment, mapping, registration

+**NOTE:** The `master` branch is still in testing.
+If you'd like to run code from VoxelMorph publications, please use the `legacy` branch.

 ## RecentUpdates

 See our [learning method to automatically build atlases](http://voxelmorph.mit.edu/atlas_creation/) using VoxelMorph, to appear at NeurIPS2019.